 The history and whereabouts of games have not been recorded.
 It is only by scrutinizing into old and ancient books, one can trace some of them.

 There have been different factors involved in the filed of games in Iran.
-They are such factors as type, age, range, gender, number of players, location, time, roles, means, etc. Some of the games were played with a little difference or different names in several parts of Iran the profound investigation of which can open one?s eyes to the Iranians? vital needs in local or national domain.
+They are such factors as type, age, range, gender, number of players, location, time, roles, means, etc. Some of the games were played with a little difference or different names in several parts of Iran the profound investigation of which can open one’s eyes to the Iranians’ vital needs in the local or national domain.

 Iranian Games in Past & Present